Casterton, Cumbria

+Casterton village

 The village is situated approximately 5 mi from junction 36 (Kendal and the Lakes exit) of the M6 motorway, near the intersection of the A65 Kendal to Leeds road, and the A683 which runs up the Lune valley from the port of Heysham to the market town of Kirkby Stephen.

 The name of the village hints at a Roman camp, though no evidence of that has been found, but the major Roman Ribchester to Carlisle road runs to the east of the village and a cross-stone was ploughed up and reerected in the 19th century.
 A stone circle can be seen to the east, on top of a ridge on the flanks of Brownthwaite Pike.

 The Ingleton Branch Line of the Lancaster and Carlisle Railway ran through the village before its closure under the Beeching axe in the mid-1960s.

 The largest buildings in the village are at Casterton School, a private girls' school.
-The school was founded in 1820 by William Carus-Wilson as a school for servants and teachers.
-Carus-Wilson also founded the Clergy Daughters' School three years later at Cowan Bridge, Burrow-with-Burrow.
+The school was founded in 1820 by William Carus Wilson as a school for servants and teachers.
+Carus Wilson also founded the Clergy Daughters' School three years later at Cowan Bridge, Burrow-with-Burrow.
 The two schools were amalgamated on the present site in 1833.
 The Brontë sisters attended the Clergy Daughters' School on its original site and Lowood school in Jane Eyre is based on it.

-The village Church of Holy Trinity, was also built under Carus-Wilson and was consecrated on 5 October 1833 by the Bishop of Chester.
+Holy Trinity Church was also built under Carus Wilson.
+It was consecrated on 5 October 1833 by the Bishop of Chester.
 It was enlarged in 1865 and restored in 1891, and is at present run as part of the 'Rainbow Parish' based in Kirkby Lonsdale, a combination of eight, originally seven, churches.

 Casterton has a private 9-hole golf course; an 18th-century coaching inn, The Pheasant Inn; a bus shelter for the weekly bus; and a phone box.